Let me start with a small story that I read a few years ago from a book whose name I can’t remember (feel free to let me know):

 Anchoring is a cognitive bias where an individual relies too heavily on an initial piece of information offered (known as the “anchor”) when making decisions.

-In the above story, the people were presented with almost no information about the car – the only difference were the original bid amounts given to them.
+In the above story, the people were presented with almost no information about the car – the only difference was the original bid amounts given to them.

 And predictably, the answers were based on the original bid amounts – even though using other peoples bids to value an asset you want is completely irrational.